SMarbella/Codepath-Android-Prework/README.md

 # Codepath-Android-Prework

-# Android Prework - *Name of App Here*
+# Android Prework - *Greeting App*

 Submitted by: **Stephanie Marbella**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Greeting App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features